 A Two-Time Recipient of the Blue Ribbon School of Excellence

-Saint Peter’s School is a 2012 National Blue Ribbon School of Excellence.
+Saint Peter’s School is a 2020 National Blue Ribbon School of Excellence.
 The school was first awarded the Blue Ribbon in 2012.

 A school is eligible to apply for the Blue Ribbon of Excellence if “ the achievement of the school's students in the most recent year tested places the school in the top 15 percent in the nation in reading (or English language arts) and mathematics as measured by a nationally normed test”¹.
 Saint Peter’s standardized test scores continue to place us in the top 15% in the nation in Reading and Math.

 Saint Peter’s graduates earn acceptance at many highly-regarded high schools in the Washington metropolitan area.
 Recent graduates have been accepted at The Academy of the Holy Cross, DeMatha High School, Georgetown Preparatory School, Georgetown Visitation Preparatory School, Gonzaga College High School, James Hubert Blake High School, Our Lady of Good Counsel High School, Sherwood High School, St. John’s College High School, and Stone Ridge School of the Sacred Heart.
 Our graduates regularly test into Advanced and Honors level classes.
 Students who complete the honors or enrichment math course in 8th grade successfully test out of Algebra I in high school.
 Every year our students are offered high school scholarships in the areas of academic excellence, visual and performing arts, band, and leadership.

 Arts Curriculum Supports Academic Achievement